Round Slings

 Rapid Enquiry Form

-Rope Services Direct manufactures the majority of our round slings in-house due to investments we have made in the latest sling-making technology.
-The slings are available in a range of widths and safe working loads and lengths from 1 to 12 meters.
+The slings are available in a range of widths and safe working loads and lengths from 1 to 6 meters (or 12 meter circumference) as standard.
 The standard colour coding format applies to all our round slings in order to easily identify the safe working load of the sling.

 • 1 tonne = purple